1. Torah and Slavery: Abraham, Sarah, and Hagar

 The Bible was not written to us, but it was written for us.
 We have to learn how to interpret it in its own culture, not ours.
 Abram and Sarai were fitting into their own culture, but morally and ideally they were wrong, from a biblical perspective.
 They lacked trust in God and his promises.

 Abram did not have sex with Hagar whenever he wanted.
 Rules were in place.
 Negotiations were opened up when barrenness hit home.
-Gen. 16:1-4 is a shorthand, compressed account of what a reader in the ancient world would have already known about, namely, legally taking a servant woman as a secondary wife, to solve the disaster of infertility.
+Genesis 16:1-4 is a shorthand, compressed account of what a reader in the ancient world would have already known about, namely, legally taking a servant woman as a secondary wife, to solve the disaster of infertility.

 Further, polygamy was done (but not commanded) in the Bible, but wherever it appears, there is trouble in the household.
 The Bible, in this case, is teaching us through stories to have only one wife.
 The Bible also elevates the model in Eden: one man and one woman (Gen. 2:24).